Tanya Lee Stone

 Tanya Lee Stone (born 1965) is an American author of children's and young adult books.
 She writes narrative nonfiction for middle-grade students and young adults, as well as nonfiction picture books.
 Her stories often center women and people of color.

-Her work has been received a NAACP Image Award, Robert F. Sibert Medal, and Golden Kite Award, among others.
+Her work has received an NAACP Image Award, Robert F. Sibert Medal, and Golden Kite Award, among others.
 She is also the author of the young adult verse novel, A Bad Boy Can Be Good for a Girl, which was the 44th-most banned and challenged book in the United States between 2010 and 2019, as well as the sixth most banned and challenged book in 2013.